-Wetlands Bylaw

-Section

-6.1: Applications

-and Fees

-5 hereof, a written NOI the ConCom to prior to performing any activity affecting a Resource Area.
+Wetlands Bylaw Section 6.1: Applications and Fees 5 hereof, a written NOI the ConCom to prior to performing any activity affecting a Resource Area.
 The NOI shall include such information and plans as are deemed necessary by the ConCom to describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
-No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law application shall be filed with the ConCom to prior to performing any activity
+No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law

+Except as provided in Section

+5 hereof, a written NOI

+application shall be filed with

+the ConCom to prior to

+performing any activity